 By using virtual health technology, we were able to reach Veterans in remote clinics that would not otherwise have access to these services.
 The development of this program has been the fulfillment of a long-held vision - to provide transformative, practical

 Shauna Springer, Ph.D., Licensed Psychologist

 Innovation and creativity are two core values that I try to live out in all of my endeavors.
 When I finished graduate school, with no formal support, staffing, or budget, I organized and coordinated The Lifestyle Poll Project, a study of over 1,200 well-educated women.
 In February 2012, I published my first book, Marriage, for Equals: The Successful Joint (Ad)Ventures of Well-Educated Couples, the very week the first of my two children was born.
 After a lengthy hiatus due to the all-consuming needs of my two very young children, I am now once again revisiting some deferred dreams.

-Within VA NCHCS, I have been the lead clinician for the VA Northern California Relationship Therapy Work group.
-The mission of the work group has been to expand services for couples and families within the VA system.
+While at the VA, I was the lead clinician for the VA Northern California Relationship Therapy work group.
+The mission of the work group was to expand services for couples and families within the VA system.
 We launched a new line of services, offering group education on close relationships and parenting topics via telehealth technology.